Adelaide, Abbess of Vilich: Sources

 One of the main sources of Adelaide's life is the Vita Adelheidis virginis.
-The vita is a hagiographical source that also includes information on Adelaide's family and the convent of Vilich itself.
 It was written around 1057 by Bertha with the aid of contemporary witnesses.
 Bertha appears to have written the Vita before entering the convent of Vilich.
-The Vita is directed to Anno II, archbishop of Cologne (1056-1075).
 In the Vita of Bertha's brother, Wolfhelm, it is documented that Bertha wrote the Vita Adelheidis alongside other vitae.

 Much information from the vita is supported by different charters; mainly by a charter from 944, in which Otto I. restores Megingoz's property, and by a charter from 987 by which Otto III. grants the Abbey of Vilich the status of Reichsstift (imperial convent).

 Veneration

 During her term of office, the region around Cologne was affected by famines.
 Therefore, she prayed for the poorest and as a result, a source of water arose in the district of Pützchen in modern-day Bonn.
 The source was transformed into a well and it became an important pilgrimage destination for the worship of Adelheid.
 This fountain has been preserved until today; every year in September, there is a pilgrimage in veneration of Adelheid.
 In 1641, her grave in the Vilicher Stiftskirche was opened and it was empty.
 After this discovery, the number of pilgrims fell sharply, but every year a few relics were and still are shown to the public.

 Besides this well, some other miracles have been recorded, which are supposed to have taken place at her grave.
-Adelaide was canonized by Pope Paul VI on 27 January 1966.
+Adelaide was declared Servant of God on 22 November 1922, and canonized by Pope Paul VI on 27 January 1966.
 As her day of death, the 5th of February was confirmed as the official day of her remembrance and feast day.

 Even today, several churches and monasteries in Bonn and Cologne, as well as several schools, are named after her.
 On 8 September 2008 Adelaide was proclaimed the third city patron saint of Bonn.